om-veer/ziti-doc/docusaurus/OpenZiti/docs/guides/index.md

 ---
 sidebar_position: 5
-uid: guidesIdx
 ---
-# These are Guides - not quickstarts
+# These are Guides

+Here you'll find the guides we have accumulated.
+These are meant to be technical, detailed guides that walk you through a scenario from start to finish.